 A serious problem with this family of argumentative strategies is that the operative ideas of belief, inference, or the stock of scientific knowledge are philosophical abstractions with little purchase on the socially relevant parts of actual scientific practice.
 The questions that guide this paper are not: Is there some context where it makes sense for philosophers to consider the abstract possibility of value-free science?
 Is some post hoc rational reconstruction of science possible where nonepistemic values are eliminated?
 Rather, the questions are: Should the VFI guide scientific practice?
 Should scientists strive to be value-free?
 Any normative work idealizes from current reality, and particularly when we are concerned with normative ideals.
 Otherwise, we would simply be left with descriptions of current practices.
-The question is, can a normative ideal be taken as a regulative ideal for actual scientific practices.
-In many cases, philosophers' description of "science" is such an abstraction that the argument simply has no purchase on questions concerning what scientists can or should do.11 Philippi (2020) discusses normative ideals for science in detail, showing that any such ideal (including Kitcher's value-laden "well-ordered science" ideal) ought still be able to guide action; idealizations introduced in defense of the VFI that rob the VFI of the ability to guide action are thus detrimental to its defense.
+The question is, can the normative ideal we are defending be taken as a regulative ideal for the actual practice of science.
+In many cases, the philosophers' description of "science" is such an abstraction that the argument simply has no purchase on questions concerning what scientists can or should do.8